glassnotes/ELEC-221/TOPICS-PROBLEMS.md

 # Topic list and suggested problems

-(Note: this table will be updated with additional chapter 10-11 problems on 6 December after Lecture 25 is finished)

 | Chapter | Topic | Sections covered | Lectures | Suggested problems |
 |:----|-|-|-|-|
 | 1 | Signals and Systems | All | 1, 3 | 1.3, 1.9, 1.15-1.19, 1.26-1.28, 1.40-1.42, 1.46 |